programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 For this plot (Figure 3), we created a tibble that aggregated data per origin country and destination country type (EU, non-EU, domestic).
 We mapped the `origincountry` column to the `fill` aesthetic in the `ggplot()` command, which defines the color range of the bars.
 We also added the `dodge` position to `geom_bar(`) so that the bars do not get stacked (which is the default), but are instead placed side by side.

-Now that we have visualized urban relationships (partnerships between cities) and demographic patterns (population sizes), we can analyze how these two aspects of our data interact.
+Now that we have visualized urban relationships (partnerships between cities), let's explore how these patterns interact with demographic characteristics such population size.

 Figure 3 reveals that most countries in our analysis (Hungary, France, Poland and Germany) strongly prefer to establish sister-city relationships with other European Union countries, with approximately 60-80% of their partnerships in the EU.
 However, Bulgaria and Portugal differ from this trend.
 Both of these countries seem to have a roughly equal proportion of sister city relationships with EU and non-EU countries.
 This suggests that Bulgaria and Portugal have a more balanced approach towards forming partnerships that involves actively engaging with cities outside the European Union.